 All dogs, including those on heartworm prevention, should be tested annually using both antigen and microfilariae tests.
 In some areas, testing dogs twice each year may be indicated, particularly in dogs that are highly exposed to mosquitoes.

 - Antigen tests detect a glycoprotein found predominantly in the reproductive tract of the female worm.
 Only mature infections (older than 6 months) with at least one female worm are usually detected.
 Low worm burdens (fewer than two adult females) and infections with only male worms may not be detected.

-- A number of commercial antigen tests are available.
+- A number of commercial antigen-capture diagnostic tests are available.
 Formats include well enzyme-linked immunosorbent assay (ELISA) tests, solid substratum ELISA tests, immunochromatograhic (immunomigratory) tests, and colloidal gold agglutination tests

-- Heartworm infection and/or disease is confirmed or ruled out in light of serologic testing, microfilarial detection methods, radiography, echocardiography, and/or electrocardiography.
+- Heartworm infection and/or disease is confirmed or ruled out in light of antigen detection, microfilarial detection methods, radiography, echocardiography, and/or electrocardiography.
 These tests may also be used to identify appropriate therapies, monitor the course of the infection or disease, and determine the success of any treatment.

 - Due to high specificity (98-100%) of the available tests in dogs with several female worms, it is better to accept than reject a positive test result.
-Because no test is 100% accurate, it is prudent to repeat a positive test in animals from hypoendemic areas or animals on preventives.
-Similarly, a negative test in an animal exhibiting clinical signs of heartworm disease should be repeated.
-Repeat tests should be submitted to a reference laboratory for testing with a test that is different from the original test.
+Because no test is 100% accurate, it is prudent to repeat positive tests for animals from hypoendemic areas or animals on preventives.
+Similarly, a negative test for an animal exhibiting clinical signs of heartworm disease should be repeated.
+Repeat tests can be submitted to a reference laboratory for testing with a test that is different from the original test.